 With control, lower your hips back to the ground.

-5. Bicycle Crunch
+7. Bicycle Crunch

 Targets: Rectus abdominis, transverse abdominal muscles and obliques.

-How To Do Bicycle Crunches
+How to Do a Bicycle Crunch

 Start lying flat on your back, lower back pressing firmly into the mat.
-Bring your legs to a raised 90 degree bend.
+Bring your legs to a raised 90-degree bend.

 Lift your head, neck and shoulders off the ground.
 Place your hands behind your head and think about pressing your head into your fingertips.